Education & Outreach Water Quality Mini Grants

 Location of project: Montana

 SWCDM is pleased to offer mini-grants up to $3,000 to help fund local education and outreach efforts that address nonpoint source water quality issues.
 Funding for these mini-grants is made available through the Montana Department of Environmental Quality’s federally funded 319 program.
-Mini-grants are available on a biannual basis (spring and fall) and funded projects need to occur within a year of being awarded.
+Mini-grants are available on an annual basis (opening in February).
+Funded projects need to occur within a year of being awarded.

-The goal of the mini-grant program is to provide a mechanism to improve nonpoint source-related water quality through education and outreach activities at the local level.
-The priority of this program is to promote new activities and partnerships, not to sustain current activities.
+The goal of the mini-grant program is to provide support for locally-led education and outreach activities that address nonpoint sources of pollution to Montana’s surface waters.
+A priority of this program is to promote new educational activities and development or improvement of partnerships.
+The mini-grant program is not intended to sustain current activities.

 All awarded projects shall be reimbursed the awarded amount upon completion of the project and submission of a final report and invoice.